Astra's Stargate Astra's Stargate

 International Space Station Resupply Vessels

-Because the ISS has been continually inhabited since November 2, 2000, a constant supply of consumable materials and waste managment is necessary.
-The ISS is resupplied by various space organizations using spacecraft that operates automously.
+Because the ISS has been continually inhabited since November 2, 2000, a constant supply of consumable materials and waste management is necessary.
+The ISS is resupplied by various space organizations using spacecraft that operates autonomously.

 Roscosmos Progress spacecraft